 Climate footprint analysis reports, which are either done through internal research or outsourced to an external service provider, are presented to the Board and to the investment teams.
-Key metrics used are EBITDA at risk, Value at risk, carbon footprint of companies and portfolio, total carbon emissions, carbon intensity and weighted average carbon intensity.
+Key metrics used are carbon footprint of companies and portfolio, total carbon emissions, carbon intensity and weighted average carbon intensity.
 We provide disclosures on emissions risks to clients and partners upon request.